sambhugit/Music-Generator/README.md

 ## Link to product walkthrough
 [link to video]
 ## How it Works ?
-The dataset contain the lyrics (malayalam lyrics written in english) of various Sithara songs.
+The dataset contains the lyrics (malayalam lyrics written in english) of various Sithara songs.
 After preprocessing the dataset, it is used to train a lstm generator model and weight file is saved in 'Model' directory.
 The model can be inferred either by running inference.py in a python interface or by running flask API ( app.py ) which creates a web interface
 ## Libraries used
 flask == 2.0.1
 numpy == 1.19.5